Looking for the chickpea cookies from Pinterest or Facebook? Here’s the original recipe!

 - a pinch of salt if your peanut butter doesn't have salt in it

-- ½ cup (90 grams) chocolate chips (use vegan chocolate chips, if needed)
+- ½ cup (90 grams) chocolate chips (use vegan and dairy-free chocolate chips, if needed)

 - Preheat your oven to 350°F / 175°C. Combine all the ingredients, except for the chocolate chips, in a food processor and process until very smooth.
 Make sure to scrape the sides and the top to get the little chunks of chickpeas and process again until they're combined.

 - Put in the chocolate chips and stir it if you can, or pulse it once or twice.
 The mixture will be very thick and sticky.

 - With wet hands, form into 1½" balls.
 Place onto a Silpat or a piece of parchment paper.
 If you want them to look more like normal cookies, press down slightly on the balls.
 They don't do much rising.